dolanske/v-valid/README.md

 ## Example + Setup

-1. Make sure you clone this repository or install it wiht npm
+1. Make sure you clone this repository or install it with npm

     ```cmd
     npm i -S git+https://github.com/dolanske/validate.git